-The power of seasonal SEO
+The power of a seasonal SEO strategy

 Get the most traffic to your site through Seasonal SEO